 It’s a very useful function which I use all the time.
 It controls the position of the needle when the machine stops.
 If I put the needle position down when I stop the machine, the needle will be down in the fabric, and I can easily turn the corner and start the stitch again.

 5. Adjustable needle drop position

-The machine also offers multiple needle positions which IS very useful.
-The needle position can be adjusted from leftmost to rightmost (with a range of 7mm, about 9/32“) in 0.1mm steps (~1/250”) and the actual needle position is shown on the LCD screen.
+The machine also offers multiple needle positions which ARE very useful.
+The needle position can be adjusted from leftmost to rightmost (with a range of 7mm, about 9/32“) in 0.1mm steps (~1/250”), and the actual needle position is shown on the LCD screen.